 What this means for you: You must properly display this license in your venue and make sure it is renewed every year.
 This is a recurring expense in your ledger.

 Getting your music license: Every establishment playing music publically must have a music license.
-This means you cannot play music off of your ipod or smart phone without having a license even if you already pay for a subscription or have purchased songs.
+This means you cannot play music off of your smartphone without having a license even if you already pay for a subscription or have purchased songs.

 What this means for you: Not having a music license can result in fines from licensing companies, ASCAP or BMI.
 Most bars find it easiest to use a music solution that covers all of these costs for them.
 To learn more about Rockbot's solution and start a free trial, click here.

-Finding these hookah bar laws is difficult and time consuming, so we put together a list of the no-smoking laws by state.
+Finding these hookah bar laws is difficult and time-consuming, so we put together a list of resources.
 This will give you a great starting point for understanding where you stand and what kind of exemptions you will need to open your hookah bar.
-Click below for hookah bar laws by state.